microsoft/Azure-Analytics-and-AI-Engagement/fsi2dpoc/Readme-shell.md

 4. Since this is a DPoC, there are certain resources available to the public. **Please ensure that proper security practices are followed before adding any sensitive data to the environment.** To strengthen the environment's security posture, **leverage Azure Security Centre.**
 5. In case of questions or comments; please email **[dreamdemos@microsoft.com](mailto:dreamdemos@microsoft.com).**

-# Copyright - 2025

-© 2025 Microsoft Corporation.
-All rights reserved.

-By using this demo/lab, you agree to the following terms:

-The technology/functionality described in this demo/lab is provided by Microsoft Corporation for purposes of obtaining your feedback and to provide you with a learning experience.
-You may only use the demo/lab to evaluate such technology features and functionality and provide feedback to Microsoft.
-You may not use it for any other purpose.
-You may not modify, copy, distribute, transmit, display, perform, reproduce, publish, license, create derivative works from, transfer, or sell this demo/lab or any portion thereof.

-COPYING OR REPRODUCTION OF THE DEMO/LAB (OR ANY PORTION OF IT) TO ANY OTHER SERVER OR LOCATION FOR FURTHER REPRODUCTION OR REDISTRIBUTION IS EXPRESSLY PROHIBITED.

-THIS DEMO/LAB PROVIDES CERTAIN SOFTWARE TECHNOLOGY/PRODUCT FEATURES AND FUNCTIONALITY, INCLUDING POTENTIAL NEW FEATURES AND CONCEPTS, IN A SIMULATED ENVIRONMENT WITHOUT COMPLEX SET-UP OR INSTALLATION FOR THE PURPOSE DESCRIBED ABOVE.
-THE TECHNOLOGY/CONCEPTS REPRESENTED IN THIS DEMO/LAB MAY NOT REPRESENT FULL FEATURE FUNCTIONALITY AND MAY NOT WORK THE WAY A FINAL VERSION MAY WORK.
-WE ALSO MAY NOT RELEASE A FINAL VERSION OF SUCH FEATURES OR CONCEPTS.
-YOUR EXPERIENCE WITH USING SUCH FEATURES AND FUNCITONALITY IN A PHYSICAL ENVIRONMENT MAY ALSO BE DIFFERENT.

 ## Contents